This post may include affiliate links or compensated content. Click here for our disclosure policy

 What do I need to know about paid surveys that isn’t usually mentioned?

 Most survey database sites will say you can make $5 to $75 per survey, but what they don’t tell you is that you may only qualify for one survey a week or less.
 Or maybe more, but you’re not going to do five $25 surveys a day seven days a week.
 Few actually pay per survey, but instead enter you to win money or award you points that you can redeem for cash or giftcards.
 Some give you stuff instead of money.
 I’ve gotten a portable CD player (before there were MP3 players) and a Victoria Secret bra.
 I also got paid $5 once to do a week-long log of my TV watching habits.
-Update…I was asked to do the TV log again and this time, I only got $1.
-It was fun, but I didn’t earn much.
+Update…I was asked to do the TV log again and this time I only got $1.
+Interestingly, because I don’t have cable (I stream all my TV, I didn’t actually qualify for the survey).

 Paid survey sites also fail to mention that you need to qualify for each survey.
 As I mentioned above, when companies survey consumers, they usually want a very specific group, such as married moms with children under 10 years old who own a home, a computer, a gaming system, and watch 20 hours of t.v. a week (this is just an example).
 Further you don’t know until you start the survey whether or not you’ll fit the demographic the company is looking for.
 Usually the first few questions are used to identify if you fit the target group.
 If you don’t fit, you don’t do the survey.
 Many sites will enter your name to win money even if you don’t fit the demographic for the survey.